2025 Chicago Regional Bridge Building Specifications

 or a multi-segmented frame.
 The arch element must make contact with

-the vertical faces of both support surfaces.
+the vertical faces of both support surfaces and must extend

 -